workato/full-embed-sample/README.md

 # Embedding Guide

-There are two recommended ways to embed Workato into another web application:
-1. Classic approach
-2. SPA approach (Coming soon)

-## Classic approach

-This approach is less performant but much easier to implement:

 1. Create a mapping between Workato URLs and internal URLs and make this configuration available in both server- and client-side code:

     For example: